matgomes/scheduler_problem/README.md

 # scheduler problem
+Technologies used: nodejs, mocha and chai

 ## Requirements
-- Latest version of node and npm
+Latest version of node and npm

 ## Install dependencies
     npm install